REGISTRATION IS NOW OPEN! TO REGISTER FOR THE WEEKEND ROBOTICS EXPERIENCE, CHOOSE YOUR DATE BELOW.

 We will begin the weekend by covering the fundamentals of robotics programming, so this course is appropriate for both beginners and students with some previous robotics experience.
 Students must have access to a Robotis PLAY 700 Kit for this camp.
 See the section below titled “What you need for camp” for further details.

 Chi Thai is a retired Associate Professor of the College of Engineering at the University of Georgia where he taught and performed research on Multispectral Machine Vision and Robotics.
 He earned his Ph.D. in Agricultural Engineering from the University of California at Davis, and his M.S. in Aerospace Engineering and B.S. in Mechanical Engineering from Northrop University.
-He currently serves as the Robotics Instructor for the UGA-Duke TIP programs, the co-coordinator of the JETS-TEAMS Competition at UGA (Junior Engineering Technical Society).
-This is Dr. Thai’s eighth year working with our youth programs.
+He currently serves as the co-coordinator of the JETS-TEAMS Competition at UGA (Junior Engineering Technical Society).
+This is Dr. Thai’s ninth year working with our youth programs.

 In this camp, we will use the Robotis PLAY 700 kit to build and program our robots.
 You have two options on how to obtain these items: